Nova Scotia Duck Tolling Retriever: Health

+A 2024 UK study found a life expectancy of 13.2 years from a sample of 47 deaths for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 Tollers are generally hardy.
 However, like almost all dog breeds, certain genetic disorders are known to occur in the breed.
 This is sometimes blamed on a relatively small gene pool.
 The Finnish breed club states the largest health problems in the breed tend to be immunity related.
 They can be affected by eye problems and hip dysplasia and are predisposed to immune-mediated rheumatic disease and steroid-responsive meningitis–arthritis.

 Progressive retinal atrophy (PRA) affects about 7% of Tollers with an estimated 40% being carriers.
 The type of PRA associated with the breed is known as progressive rod-cone degeneration.
 The disease causes cells in the retina to degenerate and die.
 This causes night blindness at first and eventually complete blindness.
 Collie eye anomaly is estimated to have a carrier rate of 5% and an affected rate of 0.5%.
 It generally only causes mildly impaired vision, although in more severe cases it can lead to retinal hemorrhaging and detachments resulting in blindness.

 Thyroid problems have been identified by American breeders as a priority issue, together with epilepsy and hip dysplasia.
 As many as 1 in 6 Tollers may have autoimmune thyroiditis.
 Symptoms of thyroid problems includes weight gain, skin and hair problems including hair loss, weakness, cold intolerance or infertility.

 Addison's disease affected 1% of Tollers in a health survey, an incidence rate 10 times more than the general dog population.
 Carrier rate is estimated at 18%.
 This disease is also considered an important issue in the breed.
 Signs include lethargy, decreased appetite, vomiting, weakness, diarrhea, increased drinking and urination, and shivering.